 Instructions

-- Place the cabbage head in boiling water for 20 minutes or so, until it becomes tender and leaves start to slightly fall off.
+- Place the cabbage head in boiling water for 25 minutes, until it becomes tender and leaves start to slightly fall off.
 Don’t over boil since leaves will become too soft to roll.

 - At the root of the cabbage cut deep with a knife around in square form.
-After cutting well, pull the root out with a fork.
-This can be done before or after.
+After cutting well, pull the root out with a fork or with your hand.
+It is easily done after it has boiled.

 - Mix all ingredients under “cabbage stuffing”.
 You can add more salt to taste.
 I usually taste the mix (I don’t swallow it) then fix salt to your liking.